- Home

 Taking steps to push yourself out of your comfort zone can help with overcoming a fear of change.

-Repeatedly stepping out into the unknown and experiencing success, even in small ways, helps build resilience and is another way to remember just how capable you are.
+Repeatedly stepping into the unknown and experiencing success, even in small ways, can help you build resilience and remember how capable you are.
 Stepping out of your comfort zone is also a great way to expand your horizons.

 For ideas, check out our article: 18 ways to step outside of your comfort zone.